Libraries are amazing additions to many different Minecraft builds.

 How to Build a Library in Minecraft

-The design we will be showcasing in this article is one of my very own.
-It is a slightly larger design, but can easily fit among other buildings.
+The design showcased in this article is one of my very own.
+It is a slightly larger design, but can easily fit in with other buildings.

 The entrance at the front is 4 by 17 blocks in size, and 2 blocks in height.
 We will build stairs here leading up to the library, which I marked for myself.